Fanatec CSL Elite

 As always, I’d like to start this review with a quick recap for you busy racers.

-Fanatec have released a PS4 version of their wheel, too.
+Fanatec have released a PS4 and PlayStation 5 version of their wheel, too.
 Together with a Xbox One compatible steering wheel or Fanatec’s Universal Hub for Xbox One, you can also use that for Xbox One racing, thereby having the currently most compatible wheel base on market.
-Read our reviews here:
+Related reviews here:

 Fanatec CSL Elite Review Summary